 Stock up on secondhand novels at employee-owned Pilsen Community Books, sustainable goods at eco-boutique The Shudio, and cool indie vinyl at 606 Records.
 If you’re looking to bring home a piece of Mexican artistry, you’ll find jewelry, housewares, accessories, and more by Latinx artisans at Mestiza.
 The colorful boutique was founded by two artists and has been a local favorite since 2004.
 And you’ll find an array of artistic objects at the gift shop for the National Museum of Mexican Art.

 Lakeview isn’t just one neighborhood — it comprises numerous smaller communities, each with its own shopping districts and local business-centric strips.
 We suggest you visit Broadway in Lakeview East, Belmont and Broadway in Northalsted, and Southport Corridor near Wrigleyville.

 A few of our favorite boutiques to browse: Heritage Bicycle General Store, where an unexpected pairing — a local coffee shop selling custom bespoke bicycles handmade in Chicago — delights visitors: Waxman Candles, a family business that continues to produce superb handmade candles and ceramics; and Inkling, a quaint shop filled with lovely curiosities, ranging from quirky gifts to cute greeting cards that’ll make you laugh, housewares, and jewelry by talented artists.

 Love all things fun and funky?
-Then you’re going to love shopping in Wicker Park and Bucktown.
-The bustling “six corners” area (the intersection of Milwaukee, Damen, and North Avenues) is dotted with trend-making boutiques and hip vintage shops.
+Then you’re going to love shopping in Wicker Park and Bucktown, a trendy area known for its hipster culture, thriving arts community, indie shopping, vintage stores, record shops, thrifty gifts, and more.
+The bustling “six corners” area (the intersection of Milwaukee, Damen, and North Avenues) is dotted with trend-making boutiques and cool vintage shops.